 Measure of Service Name Michigan Mission Base Performance Indicators (MMBPI) Definition This includes the indicators found in the MDHHS Code Book.
 Data Collection The data is collected through MH-WIN, and the remainder is calculated by MDHHS.
-Assessment Frequency The Quality Improvement Committee will assess information associated with the indicator on a monthly basis and submit to MDHHS Quarterly.
+Assessment Frequency The Quality Improvement Steering Committee will assess information associated with the indicator on a monthly basis and submit to MDHHS Quarterly.
 Measure of Service Name Member Grievances Definition An expression of dissatisfaction with any aspect of the operations or activities by the Service Provider or DWIHN.
 Data Collection Primarily collected through MHWIN.
 Assessment Frequency The Customer Service Committee will assess information associated with the indicator on a Quarterly basis.
-Measure of Service Name Member Satisfaction Definition Measure of how services meet or exceed member expectation.
-Data Collection MH-WIN, Survey, Member Questionnaire.
-Assessment Frequency The Customer Service Committee will assess information associated with the indicator on a Quarterly basis.
-Measure of Service Name Clinical Practice Improvement Definition Measure of Model Fidelity or Measure of outcomes of persons served within various Best Practices.
-Data Collection Through Provider Data, MH-WIN Data.
-Assessment Frequency The Quality Improvement Committee will assess information associated with the indicator on a Quarterly basis.
+Measure of Service Name Member Satisfaction Definition Measure of how services meet or exceed member expectation Data Collection MH-WIN, Survey, Member Questionnaire Assessment Frequency The Customer Service Committee will assess information associated with the indicator on a Quarterly basis.
+Measure of Service Name Clinical Practice Improvement Definition Measure of Model Fidelity or Measure of outcomes of persons served within various Evidence-Based, Practice-Based Evidence, Best Practices Data Collection Through Provider Data, MH-WIN Assessment Frequency The Quality Improvement Committee will assess information associated with the indicator on a Quarterly basis.

-Measure of Service Name Finance Definition Ensure financial solvency of DWIHN and Network Providers Data Collection Site Reviews, Audits, Financial Reports.
-Assessment Frequency The Quality Improvement Committee will assess information associated with the indicator on a Quarterly basis or as needed.
-Measure of Service Name Crisis Services Definition Completion of Crisis/Safety Plans as applicable for each member by Contracted Providers.
-Data Collection Crisis Plans in MH-WIN, Performance Monitoring.
-Assessment Frequency The Quality Improvement Committee will assess information associated with the indicator on a Quarterly basis.
-Measure of Service Name 7 Day Follow-up Definition Ensure appointments are scheduled and attended by members.
-Data Collection Appointments scheduled with follow-up in MH-WIN Assessment Frequency The Quality Improvement Committee will assess information associated with the indicator on a Quarterly basis.
+Measure of Service Name Finance Definition Ensure financial solvency of DWIHN and Network Providers Data Collection Site Reviews, Audits, Financial Reports Assessment Frequency The Quality Improvement Steering Committee will assess information associated with the indicator on a Quarterly basis or as needed.
+Measure of Service Name Crisis Services Definition Completion of Crisis/Safety Plans as applicable for each member by Contracted Providers Data Collection MH-WIN, Performance Monitoring Assessment Frequency The Quality Improvement Steering Committee will assess information associated with the indicator on a Quarterly basis.
+Measure of Service Name 7 Day Follow-up Definition Ensure appointments are scheduled and attended by members Data Collection Performance Indicator Module in MH-WIN Assessment Frequency The Quality Improvement Steering Committee will assess information associated with the indicator on a Monthly and Quarterly basis.
 Measure of Service Name 30 Day Follow-up Definition Ensure appointments are scheduled with Mental Health Professionals and attended by Members.
-Data Collection MH-WIN, Performance Monitoring Assessment Frequency The Quality Improvement Committee will assess information associated with the indicator on a Quarterly basis.
+Data Collection MH-WIN, Performance Monitoring Assessment Frequency The Quality Improvement Steering Committee will assess information associated with the indicator on a Monthly and Quarterly basis.

-Measure of Service Name Critical Event/Sentinel Event/Death Reporting Definition Reporting of health and safety incidents and 911 calls by Contracted Providers.
-Data Collection MH-WIN Assessment Frequency The Quality Improvement, Critical Sentinel Event, Peer Review and Death Review Committees will assess information associated with the indicator on a Quarterly basis.
+Measure of Service Name Critical Event/Sentinel Event/Death Reporting Definition Reporting of health and safety incidents and 911 calls by Contracted Providers Data Collection MH-WIN Assessment Frequency The Quality Improvement Steering Committee, Critical Sentinel Event, Peer Review and Death Review Committees will assess information associated with the indicator on a Monthly and Quarterly basis.
 Measure of Service Name Advocacy Definition Identify ways to improve community inclusion and integration.
-Data Collection MH-WIN, Site Review, Performance Monitoring, HCBS Assessment Frequency
+Data Collection MH-WIN, Site Review, Performance Monitoring, HCBS Assessment Frequency The Quality Improvement Steering Committee and Constituents Voice will assess information associated with the indicator on a Quarterly basis.